dandavies23/jargon-unchained/README.md

 2. As a Returning Visitor, I want to see what entries are doing well.

-3. As a Returning Visitor, I want to like and comment and share on other channels.

-4. As a Returning Visitor, I want to write my own contributions and see how they are doing.
+3. As a Returning Visitor, I want to write my own contributions and see how they are doing.

-5. As a Returning Visitor, I want to write my own definitions and see how well my previous contributions are doing.
-Comment on other people’s definitions.
+4. As a Returning Visitor, I want to write my own definitions and see how well my previous contributions are doing.